personal growth and travel blog on my canvas homepage banner image

 I didn’t plan to stay in Kuala Lumpur for multiple days.
 But I was writing for a freelance client at the time.
 To finish the heavy technical articles, I stayed in every Malaysian destination for a couple of days more than I would need to see it.
 I wrote, explored, and then moved on.

 I love having something to do on my travels, and I easily alternate between working and travel days.
-While an evening of a workday awaits me with a sumptuous platter of food with strangers, my travel days could end with a client call.
+While a workday evening awaits me with a sumptuous platter of food with strangers, my travel days could end with a client call.
 I earn on the go.
 So neither do I worry about returning from vacation to work nor I rush through any place.

 a-not-so-exciting-breakfast-in-sandakan-but-i-tried-to-make-most-of-it.jpg